 Employers' re-employment obligation

-- the second anniversary of the date of injury, or
+- the second anniversary of the date of injury

 - the date on which the worker reaches 65 years of age, or

-For more information on the duration of an employer's obligation to re-employ, see 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
+For more information on the duration of an employer's obligation to re-employ, see 19-02-09, Re-employment Obligations.
 For more information on re-employment in the construction industry, see 19-05-02, Re-employment Obligation in the Construction Industry—Threshold, Duration and Specific Employer Requirements.